hoylen/woomera/README.md

 ...

-final server = Server.fromAnnotations(['api', Pipeline.defaultName, 'third']);
+final server = serverFromAnnotations(['api', Pipeline.defaultName, 'third']);
 ```

-Note: if a list of names is provided to the _Server.fromAnnotations_
+Note: if a list of names is provided to the _serverFromAnnotations_
 constructor, the default pipeline is not created unless its name is
 explicitly one of the names in the list.